Orfelia

 Bioluminescent biochemistry

-Orfelia fultoni produces through a unique system involving a 220 kDa trimeric luciferase (~70 kDa monomers), a substrate binding fraction (SBF) stored in black bodies, and a polar luciferin named keroplatin.
+Orfelia fultoni produces blue through a unique system involving a 220 kDa trimeric luciferase (~70 kDa monomers), a substrate binding fraction (SBF) stored in black bodies, and a polar luciferin named keroplatin.
 The SBF releases luciferin in the presence of mild reductants.
-This system is chemically distinct from other luciferin-luciferase systems.
+This system is chemically distinct from other insect luciferin-luciferase systems.

 Taxonomic complexity

 The Orfelia contains with disjunct distributions, such as Orfelia boreoalpina known only from Törmäoja in Finnish Lapland and the German Alps.
-The Fennoscandian region represents a hotspot for the genus, with numerous undescribed species awaiting formal description.
+The Fennoscandian region represents a biodiversity hotspot for the genus, with numerous undescribed species awaiting formal description.

 Sources and further reading